zachleigh/laravel-property-bag/README.md

 ```

 ### Contributing
 Contributions are more than welcome.
 Fork, improve and make a pull request.
-For bugs, ideas for improvement, or other, please create an [issue](https://github.com/zachleigh/laravel-property-bag/issues).
+For bugs, ideas for improvement or other, please create an [issue](https://github.com/zachleigh/laravel-property-bag/issues).